modoboa/modoboa/doc/plugin_api.rst

 Introduction
 ------------

-Modoboa tries to be modular.
-In other words, Modoboa is a collection of different applications that work with each other, sharing the same interface.
-For now, you can see Modoboa as a placeholder for your plugin.

-In a perfect world, adding a feature to Modoboa results in adding a new plugin.
-This is currently the case (almost...) and should continue like this.

-The current API is really simple.
-You have the possibility to:
+Modoboa offers a plugin API to expand its capabilities.
+The current implementation provides the following possibilities:

- * Create entry points to your plugin inside the GUI,
+ * Expand navigation by adding entry points to your plugin inside the GUI
- * Modify administration objects (domains, mailboxes, etc.),
+ * Access and modify administrative objects (domains, mailboxes, etc.)
- * Be notified of specific events.
+ * Register callback actions for specific events

-With that, you can develop pretty advanced applications but we know (Modoboa's team) it is not enough.
-For example, you can't create a *Contacts* plugin that will work with the *Webmail* one.

-The API needs to be improved and it will be done with future releases so stay tuned :-).
+The following subsections describe plugin architecture and explain how you can create your own plugin.

 How Modoboa and plugins communicate together
 --------------------------------------------